Danielfordd/consider_the_drink/readme.md

 ## Features Overview
 ***
 Consider the Drink is a website to discover new cocktails and get recommendations based off of the ingredients you have.
-The features listed below focus on the functionality of the finding and filtering cocktails as well as users interacting with them.
+The features listed below focus on the functionality of the finding and filtering cocktails as well as users interacting with the cocktails.

 > Current Status: Ongoing Development

 ## Cocktail Recommender
 ***
-The recommender receives a list of ingredients input by the user and returns cocktails that can be made now, cocktails that can be made with one additional ingredient, and cocktails that can be made with two additional ingredients.
+The recommender receives a list of ingredients, input by the user, and returns cocktails that can be made now, cocktails that can be made with one additional ingredient, and cocktails that can be made with two additional ingredients.

 ![](gifs/ctd_cocktail_ingredient_search.gif)

-Upon navigation to "/ingredients/search" an asynchronous fetch call is made to the Django API to query the Postgres database and receive a full list of ingredient names.
+Upon navigation to "/ingredients/search" a fetch call is made to the Django API to query the Postgres database and receive a full list of ingredient names.
 The ingredient names received from the fetch call are stored in the ingredients slice of redux state and mapped into a react container.

 When a user clicks an ingredient, that ingredient is added to a filter inside of the ingredient slice of state.
-Every click also makes an asynchronous fetch call, with the filtered ingredient, to the Django API function cocktail__sort.
+Every click also makes a fetch call, with the filtered ingredient, to the Django API function cocktail__sort.

 The cocktails are looped through and checked to see if they contain ingredients within the filtered ingredient.
-For every filtered ingredient the cocktail contains a match count is increased.
-If the cocktail has the same number of match count as ingredients contained it is added to the exact response "res".
+For every filtered ingredient the cocktail contains, a match count is increased.
+If the cocktail has the same number of ingredients as the match count it is added to the exact response "res".
 If it is one less it is added to "rone" and if it is two less it is added to "rtwo".

 ```bash
     res = []